top of page

 The Result: Comfort, Beauty, and a 7-Star Rating

 This project remains one of my favourites.
-A perfect example of how sustainable home design in Sydney can be both luxurious and timeless.
+It is a perfect example of how sustainable home design in Sydney can be both luxurious and timeless.

 See the whole gallery of The Verandah Home here.